LinXiaoyi0/EE541-Project-Group2/README.md

   The dataset dataset consists of 87,000 images, each sized at 200x200 pixels.
 It encompasses 29 classes, including 26 classes for the letters A-Z, along with 3 additional classes designated for SPACE, DELETE, and NOTHING.
 ## References

+* B. Alsharif, A. S. Altaher, A. Altaher, M. Ilyas, and E. Alalwany, “Deep learning technology to recognize american sign language alphabet,” vol. 23, no. 18, p.
+7970, 2023.
+* Y. Ma, T. Xu, and K. Kim, “Two-stream mixed convolutional neural network for American sign language recognition,” vol. 22, no. 16, p.
+5959, 2022.
-He, K., Zhang, X., Ren, S., & Sun, J. (2016).
+* He, K., Zhang, X., Ren, S., \& Sun, J. (2016).
 Deep residual learning for image recognition.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 770-778).

-Szegedy, C., Vanhoucke, V., Ioffe, S., Shlens, J., & Wojna, Z. (2016).
+* Szegedy, C., Vanhoucke, V., Ioffe, S., Shlens, J., \& Wojna, Z. (2016).
 Rethinking the inception architecture for computer vision.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 2818-2826).
+* Krizhevsky, A., Sutskever, I., \& Hinton, G. E. (2012).
+Imagenet classification with deep convolutional neural networks.
+Advances in neural information processing systems, 25.